 Climate positive planning

 The Council has a number of existing planning policies across its adopted local plans which relate to the Climate Emergency and the roles that planning can play in mitigating and adapting to climate change.
-Going forwards, the Local Plan Review will explore potential for new, updated and amended policies.
-In the meantime, the Council has approved Climate Positive Planning: Interim Guidance Statement on Planning for the Climate Emergency.
+Going forwards, the potential for new, updated and amended policies will be explored as part of a new Local Plan for the Somerset unitary authority area.

 Climate Positive Planning:

 - Provides guidance and signposting to support adopted planning policies, national guidance and legislation in the interim period pending the adoption of future Local Plan(s)

 - Underlines that the Climate Emergency is a material consideration in determining planning applications